 Ownership: family members fight over ‘my money’ or ‘your money’ instead of ‘our money’.
 Variations are… who manages the family checkbooks and savings accounts, who’s responsible for paying bills

 Incomes and earnings: a family member resents that another isn’t earning enough (or anything), and should ask for a raise, change jobs, or get a job.
 A variation is someone feeling chronically inferior (ashamed) and/or guilty because they’re earning or contributing less than a mate or other relative.

 Lack of compromise: One person handles money one way, the other handles money differently.
 Instead of discuss things and meet in the middle, all anyone is concerned about is having things done THEIR way.
 The money discussions they have are not discussions, but debates.
 Where one person is trying to convince the other “My way is better.”
 Neither person is willing to sacrifice their financial preferences for the sake of a healthy relationship.

 I don’t buy for one minute that money causes divorce.
 In fact, it’s impossible.
 Money is an inanimate object.
 It has no capacity to cause controversy.
 Instead, it is the differences in financial perspective, honesty, compromise, communication, and a whole slew of relational issues that are the real cause of divorce.
 I believe money is the symptom of divorce, but it’s definitely not the problem.

 For those of you that are married, or in serious relationships, what have been the sources of your money fights?
 What means have you taken to work through those issues?
+Did you use LegalZoom for prenuptial expectations?
 Are there any freaks out there, that are in relationships, but have ZERO money issues?
 If you want to check out some of the most honest money problems I’ve ever heard, check out the comments on this post I did on financial secrets.